alfredholmes/latex-blog/README.md

 ```
 this will create a static HTML version of the site in the folder `static-html`.
 This can then be uplocaded to any static HTML hosting that you have, for example a department website.
 The advantage to this is that this hosting is often cheap or even free.

 The other option is to run the site on a cloud server that runs django.
-This is a bit difficult to set up, but details can be found [here](https://alfredholmes.uk/posts/how-to-latex-blog).
+This is a bit difficult to set up.
 Annoyingly you'll most likely have to manage your own server because the server needs to have LaTeX installed.
 If you find a hosting site that allows managed Django with the ability to install command line applications, please let me know.